jmfrancklab/pyspecdata/docs/_sources/nddata.rst.txt

 Conceptually, an :class:`nddata` instance acts as a container that holds the raw array along with its descriptive metadata.
-A schematic view of this structure appears in :numref:`nddata-container-fig` inside the API documentation for :class:`pyspecdata.nddata`.
+A schematic view of this structure appears in the figure at the top of the
+API documentation for :class:`pyspecdata.nddata`.

 .. figure:: _static/presentation_images/image41.jpg